oisintohak/Workout-Interval-Timer---MS2/README.md

 - We want an audio cue to signal the end of a work/rest period.
 - We want to create a website that is easy and intuitive to use.
 - We want to create a site that is easy to view on all screen sizes.
--

-### - Scope - What features (based on information from the Strategy) do you want to include in your design?
+### - Scope: What features (based on information from the Strategy) do you want to include in your design?
 What's on the table and what's not(at least for now)?
 - Intuitive user interface.
 - Customizable work and rest times.
 - Option for an extended break after a set number of rounds.